WinFutureX/clownmdemu-x11/README.md

 $ make # or gmake on OpenBSD
 ```

-Note: Only Linux and OpenBSD have been tested at this time.
+Only Linux and OpenBSD have been tested at this time.
 Building for other platforms can be done by appending `DISABLE_AUDIO=1` or `DISABLE_AUDIO=y` to the `make` command, at the cost of audio output support.

 Debugging symbols can also be added to the executable with `DEBUG=1` or `DEBUG=y`.